teadetime/pieScanner/index.md

   //Now Send
   Serial.println(avgReading);    Serial.print(",");
   ```
-- This approach stores consecutive readings rather than summing them (increased memory usage) and takes more time
+- This approach stores consecutive readings rather than summing them (increased memory usage) and takes more time due to sorting
-- Very Accurate and precise.
-Values are stable and change significantly less than other methods.
+- Readings were very accurate and precise.
+Values are more stable than other methods.

 __Learning that material matters__